FTSE pares back as banks, oils slide, Next sales strong

-Bearish investor sentiment from Europe dragged on the banking sector .FTNMX8350, with Barclays (BARC.L) and Lloyds (LLOY.L) stripping 8 points from the index, while Standard Chartered also fell heavily after posting weaker-than-expected first quarter results.
+Bearish investor sentiment from Europe dragged on the banking sector, with Barclays and Lloyds stripping 8 points from the index, while Standard Chartered also fell heavily after posting weaker-than-expected first quarter results.

 Investor caution ahead of Friday's April U.S. government payrolls report also grew after a report showed private employers added 119,000 jobs last month, well short of expectations.